mkante/wassy/README.md

 	Comment.request({ userId: 43, comId: 100 }).get() ;

 ```
-Binding parameters are not always numbers they can be strings as well.
+Binding parameters are not always numbers they can be string.

 ```